EarlGray/SECD/README.md

 Scheme compiler: scm2secd.scm
 -----------------------------

 This file a simplest compiler from Scheme to SECD code.
-It is written in a quite limited subset of Scheme (even without `define`, using `let`/`letrec` instead).
+It is written in a quite limited subset of Scheme (using `let`/`letrec` instead of `define`, though now it supports `define` definitions).
 It supports very limited set of types (`symbol`s, `number`s and `list`s: no vectors, bytestrings, chars, strings, etc).
+There is a `define` macro (no function definitions yet).
+It is implemented as a macro that falls back to a native function `(secd-bind! 'symbol value)`.
+A macro can be defined with macro `define-macro` which works just like in Guile.

 The compiler is self-hosted and can be bootstrapped using its pre-compiled SECD code in `scm2secd.secd`: